4 Things to Do on New Year’s Eve (If You Hate New Year’s Eve)

 On one of the many New Year’s Eves past that I was stupid enough to think I had designed a foolproof plan, I bought my best friends and I tickets to a popular club, because who doesn’t want to spend the evening drinking champagne and making out with strangers in style, right?
 Right.
 Except instead of doing that I got kicked out of the venue for getting in a fight with the bouncer (I tried to sneak my way into the roped-off VIP section, Charlie’s Angels style—turns out I’m not a spy) and ended the evening alone, sitting in a flower pot, sobbing.

 The club is not your friend on a good day, and it is your literal enemy on the eve of December 31.
 So instead opt for some melatonin, pop in a Sandra Bullock flick and turn off the lights at 10:30 p.m.
-If you’re fully asleep by the time 2018 bleeds into 2019, congratulations—you’ve officially had the best night out of anyone you know.
+If you’re fully asleep by the time this year bleeds into the next, congratulations—you’ve officially had the best night out of anyone you know.

 2. Get drunk with your parents